San Mateo County Partners Host 5th Annual Latino Health Forum

 This free event will be held Saturday, November 4, 2017 from 10:30 a.m. to 3:30 p.m. at the Community Counseling Center, 2415 University Ave. in East Palo Alto.
 This year’s theme is “¡Convivamos juntos, para una vida sana!” which translates to “Coming together for a healthy life!”

-“It’s more important than ever that we send a clear message to our Latino community that we are here for them and they are aware of all of the services available for their health and well-being,” said David A. Young, PhD, MPH, Director of Behavioral Health and Recovery Services, a division of the San Mateo County Health System.
+“It’s more important than ever that we send a clear message to our Latino community that we are here for them and they are aware of all of the services available for their health and well-being,” said David A. Young, PhD, MPH, Director of Behavioral Health and Recovery Services, a division of San Mateo County Health.
 “Sana Sana provides an opportunity to join together and discover important and fun ways to maintain emotional and physical wellness.”

 The presentations will focus on immigration, mental health, and suicide prevention.
 Panelists will share personal stories of hope and resilience.
 This year’s keynote speaker is Sarahi Espinoza Salamanca, founder and CEO of DREAMers Roadmap.
 Presentations will be in Spanish with English translation.